 Newly listed companies or companies without enough comparable data are retained only where the inputs support the calculation; otherwise they are marked insufficient data.

-Principles snapshots are generated from the latest Annolyse company artifacts plus the latest market-data snapshot.
+Principles snapshots are prepared from the latest Annolyse company coverage plus the latest market-data snapshot.
+Market-data refreshes and newly published briefings both refresh the principles snapshot and running examples.
 Each ranking page displays the snapshot timestamp near the table.

 The pages show analytical categories, not recommendations.
 A company illustrating a principle is not a buy, sell, hold, target price, or forecast.